Cumbre Vieja: 1971 eruption

 The 1971 eruption occurred at the southern end of the Cumbre Vieja at the Teneguía vent.
 The eruption was mainly strombolian in style.
-Lava was also erupted.
+Lava was erupted.
 Seismic activity did occur before and during the 1971 eruption but was not on the scale associated with the 1949 eruption.
 Residual thermal emissions continue.

 2021 eruption

 An earthquake swarm started under Cumbre Vieja on 11 September 2021.
 It slowly migrated to the surface, with earthquakes up to around 5 on the Richter scale, and over 25,000 recorded in the space of 10 days.
 On 19 September at 15:15 local time (14:15 UTC), the volcano started erupting, in Cabeza de Vaca in the Montaña Rajada mountains, in the Las Manchas section of El Paso municipality, A yellow warning was issued, covering 35,000 people in the municipalities of Los Llanos de Aridane, Fuencaliente, El Paso and Villa de Mazo, later raising to its highest level—red—due to the eruption.
 A total of around 7,000 people were evacuated from the area.
 The eruption stopped on 13 December 2021, and was declared to be over on 25 December 2021.

+The role of Special Commissioner for the Reconstruction of the island of La Palma was created in 2022 to coordinate and promote the actions adopted by the General State Administration to repair the damage caused by volcanic eruptions and for the reconstruction of the island of La Palma.
+It has the rank of Under Secretary.
+Hector Izquierdo Triana, born in La Palma and secretary of state for finance at that time, was appointed to this responsibility.